Hidden orders and phase transitions for the fully packed quantum loop model on the triangular lattice

-In light of the recent experiments with programmable quantum simulators based on highly tunable Rydberg atom arrays, our results could also have direct experimental relevance.
-The experiment in Refs.~\cite{Semeghini21} are for the case where the atoms are positioned on the \textit{links} of the kagome lattice, connecting to the quantum dimer model on the kagome lattice~\cite{Verresen:2020dmk}.
+In light of recent experiments with programmable quantum simulators based on highly tunable Rydberg atom arrays, our results could also have direct experimental relevance.
+The experiment in Ref.~\cite{Semeghini21} probes the case where the atoms are positioned on the \textit{links} of the kagome lattice, connecting to the quantum dimer model on the kagome lattice~\cite{Verresen:2020dmk}.
 Our study on the triangular-lattice quantum loop model connects to the case where the atoms are placed on the \textit{sites} of the kagome lattice~\cite{Samajdar:2020hsw}.
-Investigation of the LN, hidden-order VP, and $\mathbb{Z}_2$ QSL phases---as well as their subtle phase transitions in the context of the O($3$) versus cubic fixed points---can inspire new experiments.
-In particular, for the case with Rydberg atoms on the kagome sites, an analog of the VP order is a promising possibility for the region proximate to the so-called ``string'' phase identified in Fig.~1(e) of Ref.~\onlinecite{Samajdar:2020hsw}.
-Finally, the interplay between the VP and QSL phases could also be relevant to related numerical and theoretical studies of this system~\cite{ZYan2022,Samajdar2022}.
+Investigation of the LN, hidden-order VP, and $\mathbb{Z}_2$ QSL phases---as well as their subtle phase transitions in the context of the O($3$) and cubic fixed points---can inspire new experiments.
+In particular, for the case with Rydberg atoms on the kagome sites, an analog of the VP order is a promising possibility for the region proximate to an even QSL~\cite{Samajdar2022} or the so-called string phase identified in Ref.~\cite{Samajdar:2020hsw}.
+Finally, the rich interplay between the VP and QSL phases is a promising avenue for related future numerical and theoretical studies of this system~\cite{ZYan2022,Samajdar2022}.

+{\bf Method}\\ { \bf \textbf{Sweeping cluster algorithm.}} \\ This is a quantum Monte Carlo method developed by the authors which can work well in constrained spin models~\cite{Yan2019,ZY2020improved,Yan2021,ZYan2022,ZY2022}.
+The key idea of the sweeping cluster algorithm is to sweep and update layer by layer along the imaginary time direction, so that the local constraints (gauge field) are recorded by update-lines.
+In this way, all the samplings are done in the restricted Hilbert space, i.e., the low-energy space.
+In this article, we can measure the information about single visons because in a strictly constrained space, the energy gap of other quasiparticles, such as spinons, becomes infinitely large and thus these quasiparticles do not exist in the restricted Hilbert space.
+Recently, this method has even been developed for simulating systems with soft constraints~\cite{ZYan2022} or higher-order constraints~\cite{ZY2022}.